Small Town School Board Campaigns

 Access to Information

-What is the single most important thing I want to change about our school board?
-I want to bring community input back into school decisions.
-This cannot happen if the school board “gag order” is left in place.
-Current school board policy is to not release any information until after the school board has votedContinue reading “Access to Information”
+What is the single most important change our schools need?
+We need to bring community input back into school decisions.
+This could not happen while the school board “gag order” was in place.
+After a policy change in April 2023, the school board packet is now posted online prior to school board meetings: This allowsContinue reading “Access to Information”

 Community Engagement